 $1,150 (Includes all course materials)

 This program is currently approved for use of GI Bill Benefits.
-To use your U.S. Department of Veterans Affairs (VA) Benefits, please contact Carolyn Cutting in Veterans Services at firstname.lastname@example.org / 207-780-5232 after you have registered for the certificate program.
+To use your U.S. Department of Veterans Affairs (VA) Benefits, please contact USM Veterans Services firstname.lastname@example.org / 207-780-4826 after you have registered for the certificate program.
 You can register online, over the phone, or in person.
-Payment is due at time of registration.

 40 contact hours/ 4.0 CEUs /16 CLEs credits including 3 Ethics credits.
 This course is approved by the Maine Board of Overseers of the Bar.

 - Diane Kenty Esq., is director of the court ADR program for the Maine trial courts, where she administers and serves on all statewide ADR rosters.
 She has mediated hundreds of cases over the last 15 years in a wide range of disputes, including commercial, family and divorce, small claims and community conflicts.
 Diane speaks and writes about mediation frequently and teaches the ADR survey course as adjunct faculty at Maine Law School.
 Formerly an attorney in private practice in Boston, she has volunteered as a consultant on mediation to the courts of Jordan and Odessa, Ukraine.